robotmoose/robotmoose/tabula_rasa/chromeapp/README.txt

 To run the app:
 	- Flash an Arduino Uno or Mega with tabula_rasa firmware, in the arduino directory.
 	- Open the Chrome web browser.
-	- Add the RobotMoose App to your
+	- Add the RobotMoose Backend App, via the web store (TBD!)

 To edit your own version of the app:
 	- Open Chrome